Mi3-14159/GitGazer/README.md

 # GitGazer

-GitGazer aims to be a moitoring tool for the github workflows.
+GitGazer aims to be a monitoring tool for the github workflows.
 It provides a workflows overview and a notification system.

 A demo is available at <https://app.gitgazer.com/>